 At that time, the Company was at the forefront of the Publishing Industry.
 Many prestigious titles from legendary authors such as, Martin Wickramasinghe, Professor Gunapala Malalasekera, V.D. de Lanerolle, Dr. E.W.
 Adikaram, and Munidasa Kumaratunga were and continue to be published by the company.

 Gunasena’s nephews, both M.D.Sirisena and M.D.Premadasa, joined the business in 1932, and were influential in the exponential growth of the business.
 In 1942, the property was purchased from Helena Jayawardena, mother of the former President of Sri Lanka, J.R.Jayawardene.
 In 1945, the company was registered as a limited liability company.

 In 1949 artist G. S. Fernando created the famous Company logo.
 The scribe depicted in the company logo is a representation of Gurulugomi, the renowned author of Amawatura and Dharmapradipika, written in the 12th century.
 The logo was initially used in Martin Wickramasinghe’s Sahityodaya Katha book, which was published the same year, in 1949, 1949.
 Ever Since then, the logo represents quality literature in the country.

 By 1959, the company was publishing almost 300 titles a year, virtually a book a day.
-The same year the company reopened the doors of its new building at Olcott Mawatha.
-The spacious state of the art multi storied bookstore was the second largest bookstore in the world with the other being in Helsinki built a year earlier.
-Ever since that day, we never looked back but surged forward to become the market leaders in the fields of Publishing, Printing, Bookselling and Education.
+The same year, the company opened the doors of its new building, located at Olcott Mawatha.
+The spacious, state-of-the-art, multi-storied bookstore was the second largest bookstore in the world, considering the first largest bookstore built in Helsinki, a year earlier.
+Since then, we have never looked back, but surged forward and attained our goal of becoming the market leaders in the fields of Publishing, Printing, Bookselling and Education.

 This is the story of the humble beginnings of our company.
 It is the founder’s vision, corporate values and the innovative spirit that continue to steer this company forward.
 We firmly believe and it has been widely accepted that, “We Taught the Nation to Read.”